Land of Black Gold

-Synopsis
+Plot

 Across Europe, car engines are spontaneously exploding; this coincides with the spectre of a potential war throughout the continent, resulting in Captain Haddock being mobilised into the navy.
 Although detectives Thomson and Thompson initially suspect that the oil crisis is a scam intended to drive up business for a local roadside assistance company, Tintin learns from the managing director of Belgium's leading oil company, Speedol, that it is a result of someone tampering with the petrol at its source, and discovers a conspiracy involving a crew member of one of their petrol tankers, the Speedol Star.
 The three work undercover as new members of the Stars crew as it sets off for the Middle Eastern kingdom of Khemed.
 Recognising Snowy from Tintin's earlier scouting of the ship, the treacherous mate attempts to drown the dog, but becomes amnesiac in an altercation with Tintin.

 Upon arrival, Tintin and the detectives are framed and arrested by the authorities under various charges.
 Thomson and Thompson are cleared and released, but Tintin is kidnapped by the Arab insurgent Bab El Ehr, who mistakenly believes that Tintin has information for him concerning an arms delivery.
 Tintin escapes and encounters an old enemy, Dr. Müller, sabotaging an oil pipeline.
 He reunites with Thomson and Thompson during a sandstorm and eventually arrives in Khemed's capital city of Wadesdah.
 When Tintin narrates the sabotage orchestrated by Müller to the Emir Mohammed Ben Kalish Ezab, one of the Emir's attendants, Ali Ben Mahmud, informs the Emir that his son Prince Abdullah is missing.
 Suspecting that Müller has kidnapped Abdullah, Tintin sets out to rescue the prince.

 While on Müller's trail, Tintin meets his old friend, the Portuguese merchant Oliveira da Figueira.
 With Figueira's help, Tintin enters Müller's house and knocks him unconscious.
+Tintin knocks Abdullah down and as Abdullah throws tantrums, Tintin starts arguing with him.
 He finds the prince imprisoned in a dungeon and rescues him as Haddock arrives with the authorities.
 Müller is revealed to be the agent of a foreign power responsible for the tampering of the fuel supplies, having invented a type of chemical in tablet form, codenamed Formula 14, which increases the explosive power of oil by a significant amount.
 Thomson and Thompson find the tablets and, mistaking them for aspirin due to their being packaged as such, swallow them, resulting in them growing long hair and beards that change colour.
 After analysing the tablets, Professor Calculus develops an antidote for Thomson and Thompson and a means of countering the affected oil supplies.